 Intolerance (1916) Director: D.W.
 Griffith (David Wark Griffith)

 While Intolerance is a remarkably grandiose achievement in the history of cinema, it is a dizzyingly long and complex film that runs the risk of rapidly losing its audience.
 The concept and scope of the film is incredible, yet the delivery is somewhat difficult for me to stomach.
-The multiple parallel plots take place in distinct historical epochs and are dizzying to keep up with.
+The four separate parallel, intertwined plots take place in distinct historical epochs and are challenging to keep up with.
 Without running the risk of too close a comparison, Intolerance is akin to a symphony with far too many notes.
 With that being said, this is a masterful achievement in the history of early cinema, even if it did financially ruin D.W.
 Griffith.
 In total, it cost about $2 million to make –an exorbitant amount of money for the time– and at least a third of this cost was used for the Babylonian sequences (the massive Babylonian Gate was demolished after the film but later, about a mile away, the large Hollywood shopping mall partially reconstructed the massive gate for its entrance.
 It is located at Hollywood and & Highland Complex).
 Nevertheless, Intolerance was a huge commercial flop, in part, because of the huge cost to hire a full orchestra to accompany the film’s release.
 The flop ultimately sunk the Triangle Film Corporation, though Intolerance was curiously a minor hit in the Soviet Union.